MaraSedlins/R-Ladies-RTP/README.md

-# R-Ladies-RTP"New line in the README.md file that I wrote in Shell"
+# R-Ladies-RTP"New line in the  file that I wrote in Shell"
 "adding a line"

+some more lines for the demo